Shivendra99/Snake-game-in-C--/README.md

 # Snake-game-in-C--
 The traditional snake game developed in C++

+Developed it few years ago when beginning coding as a student.
+Appologies for not organizing the content.

-In case the in game font dont work, please download necesarry fonts to C++
+In case the fonts are not displayed properly, please download necesarry fonts to C++

+CONTRIBUTIONS ARE INVITED :)